yuanpengX/MASS/README.md

 ## Data Preparation

-- Download complete data from the line[#], and unzip the data to the data folder.
+- Download complete data from the [RMBase 2.0](http://rna.sysu.edu.cn/rmbase/) or [ENSEMBL](http://www.ensembl.org)), and unzip these data to the data folder.
-- You can preprocess your own data with `./src/pocessing_pipeline.py`, and move the processed datqa to `./data`
+- You can preprocess your own data with `./src/pocessing_pipeline.py`, and move the processed datqa to `./data`.
+- For the training process, you should store positive samples in `data/YOU_DATA_DIR/positive_samples/train` and negative samples in `data/YOUR_DATA_NAME/negative_samples/train`.

 ## Get Started